 Methods for Deducting a Car Purchase

 The IRS provides several methods for deducting the cost of a vehicle used for business.
-The Section 179 deduction allows you to deduct a large portion of the vehicle’s cost in the year of purchase, subject to certain limits.
+The Section 179 deduction is a valuable incentive for small to mid-sized businesses, allowing them to deduct a large portion of the vehicle’s cost in the year of purchase, subject to certain limits.

 Related: Self-Employed Worker Mileage Tax Deduction Guide